 A Real-time Map of Air Quality in the World

 The World’s Air Pollution map gives you a real-time view of the air quality in your area.
 The map is provided by the World Air Quality Index project, a social enterprise project started in 2007.
-Its mission is to promote air pollution awareness and provide unified air quality information for the whole world.

 Click on the map image, then use your mouse to hover over your region, city or town.
 The map is very helpful in determining the air quality in your city today.

 StyleSEAL filters are color-coded to match the colors of the Air Quality Index (AQI), so you can select the filter which best protects you from the air pollution in your area.

 You breathe more air than you think

 Most of us are concerned about our health and well-being.
 We watch what we eat, exercise, get checkups at the doctor and do other healthy activities.
 But are you as careful about the air you breathe?
 Probably not, because we haven’t been taught to think this way.
 An average adult male at 70 kg (154 lb), inhales approximately 10,800 liters (2,642 gal.) of air a day or more.